GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

   - Seattle
   - data analysis
   - machine learning
-summary: Taking a closer look at Seattle rain to verify the anecdotes.
+summary: Using data analysis and machine learning to verify the anecdotes about Seattle's rain.
 image:
   caption: Image by [Joshua Goldberg]('Featured.jpg')
   focal_point: ''